TWUOnline/multi-access/pages/02.learning-design/02.course-planning/module.md

 [ui-accordion-item title="STEP 5: Unit Planning"]

-Perhaps the most significant part of the blueprint is the unit plan.
+Perhaps the most time-consuming part of the blueprint is the unit plan.
 In this section, we determine the sequence of the course by aligning each outcome and its associated formative and/or summative activities with a particular unit in your course.
 Many instructors divide their course into weekly units, but it's important to have more of a topical structure.
 This allows for more flexibility for condensed courses, and helps to focus specific topics to their related unit learning outcomes.

-*A note about Learning Activities*

-Once you know what learners will do and how well they will do it, consider the formative learning activities which will scaffold the learners' progress towards the proficiency targets for each outcome.
+!!!! *A note about Learning Activities*: Once you know what learners will do and how well they will do it, consider the formative learning activities which will **scaffold** the learners' progress towards the proficiency targets for each outcome.
 Upon completion of a formative learning activity, learners should know how they performed relative to the priority course outcome and specifically how they can close the gap between their actual performance and the expected performance.
 Faculty, likewise, should know what each learner needs to do to close the gap and they should also know how to differentiate future learning activities in order to address misconceptions.

 ![alt-text](twu-bp-units.png "Unit Plan section in Blueprint")

 **Blueprint Examples**
 Below is one example of part of a blueprint document.
-For a current blueprint template for TWU courses, click on the following links: [TWU Course Blueprint Template - Google doc](https://docs.google.com/document/d/1EaxSXVEe8fwqXXRJITg-RCAdtD69Uaza7wSjwkXsQro/edit?usp=sharing); [TWU Course Blueprint Template - Word version](TWU Course Blueprint Template-2022.docx)
+Again, feel free to use/copy the [TWU Course Blueprint Template](https://docs.google.com/document/d/1EaxSXVEe8fwqXXRJITg-RCAdtD69Uaza7wSjwkXsQro/edit?usp=sharing) on Google docs.

 ![alt-text](ldrs-627-blueprint.png "LDRS 627 Blueprint")